denn1s/apple-and-lily/Ch. 8 - Karin.md

 I practically fled towards the bathroom, my one safe haven.

-“It's a shame, though,” her voice called out.
+“It's a shame, though,” her voice called out before I closed the door.
 “We'll have to leave Part Two of the lesson for another day.”

 I froze, my hand on the doorknob.
 Ice water flowed through my veins as I slowly turned my head. “… T-There's a Part T-Two?”